Workington Academy: New Building

 Workington Academy was initially located in the building of the former Stainburn School and Science College.
 In 2015, plans for a new £20 million building were approved by Cumbria County Council, with construction taking place at the rear of the existing site.

 The new building was completed in early 2017, and the academy officially relocated in March 2017.
 The new building was officially opened by The Duchess of Gloucester in a ceremony held in September 2017.

 West Coast Sixth Form

 In September 2020, Workington Academy launched the West Coast Sixth Form in partnership with The Whitehaven Academy.
 The initiative was designed to expand post-16 education opportunities across West Cumbria, offering a broad range of academic and vocational courses.

 The sixth form provides qualifications equivalent to one, two, or three A Levels, including Extended Certificates, National Diplomas, and Extended Diplomas.
 Courses offered include Business, Health and Social Care, Performing Arts, Applied Science, Sports Science, and Information Technology.

 Students benefit from a combination of classroom-based learning and practical experience, with many vocational courses including a weekly workplace placement.
 Free transport is provided between the Workington and Whitehaven campuses to support accessibility.

 Workington Academy Radio

 Workington Academy Radio is the student-run radio station of Workington Academy.

 In 2020, students from the station conducted an interview with BBC Radio 1 DJ Greg James.

+In 2026, the station's podcast Behind the Algorithm was highly commended in The Peter Day Award for Best Podcast at the Shine School Media Awards, while teacher Mr A Williamson won the Most Inspirational Teacher award.